Problematy/goodmap/docs/data-source.rst

 Supported types: ``str``, ``list``, ``int``, ``float``, ``bool``, ``dict``.

+The key itself is optional — leave it out and it is treated as an empty list, so nothing beyond ``uuid`` and ``position`` is required and the suggest form has no fields.

 This drives three things at once:

 - **Validation.** Points submitted through ``/api/suggest-new-point`` are rejected with